 For a day, a week, even a month at a time, she had the feeling continuously.
 She had it while she read, while she drove, while she ate, and while she played with her child.
 Which is why each time the feeling left, it was a great disappointment.

 It was the feeling of connection with the divine, and Mollie Player wanted to hold on to it forever.
 But how?

 What was the key to continuous meditation?

-Following You’re Getting Closer: One Year of Finding God and a Few Good Friends, The Power of Acceptance is her answer to that question.
-In this year-long journal she shares her attempt to do a sitting meditation each day, then remain in the state of meditation as much as possible after that.
+The second installment in her Mystical Memoir series, The Power of Acceptance follows Player’s attempt to do a sitting meditation each day, then remain in the state of meditation as much as possible after that.

 The solution is almost always fewer things.
 That’s the Naked House philosophy in a nutshell, though the importance of top-notch organization (“a place for everything and everything in its place”), design unity, cleanliness and quality round out this book’s description of the most desirable, peaceful home in which to live.
 With a tongue-in-cheek, personal style, The Naked House is an inspiring but not-too-serious primer on cleaning, organizing and reducing clutter—and on changing the way you view the purpose and soul of your home.

 In the year 2081, Francie lived in a small village called Gallitia.
 It was simple.
 It was peaceful.
 It was beautiful.
 But there was one problem.

 Francie couldn’t leave.

 Oh, and then there were the people that wanted to bring electricity and change everything.
 And the boy with the very red hair, who Francie suspected was somehow part of this change.
 The question, then, became: Will Francie change, too?